eqNj/eqN-PD2-Filter/README.md

 The version known as 'eqN-All-In-One' in the game launcher includes all other past versions of the filter, adjustable using the in-game settings for "filter level".

-The version known as 'eqN-Potionless' is the same as 'eqN-All-In-One', however it hides Super/Greater Health and Mana potions after character level 75 at all filter levels.

 The version known as 'eqN-Specialized-LLD' is the same as 'eqN-All-In-One', however it hides Super/Greater Health and Mana potions after character level 75 at filter levels above 'Relaxed' and it shows details for LLD crafting on applicable base items on the 'Show Recipes' filter level.

 The version known as 'eqN-Specialized-SSF' is the same as 'eqN-All-In-One', however it does not have any LLD-specific highlights, instead simply maintaining a 'Low Level Base' filter level (particularly for when farming similarly useful crafting bases for leveling characters).